asyml/texar/examples/hierarchical_dialog/README.md

 | BLEU-4 recall | 0.228   | 0.223    | 0.226  |
 | BLEU-4 prec   | 0.205   | 0.211    | 0.215  |

+in which BLEU score is computed with 5 sampling.